 These practices provide a means for Catholics to express their belief in the Real Presence of Christ in the Eucharist, to spend time in prayerful meditation in Christ’s presence, and to receive a blessing directly from the Lord.
 The ritual is a tangible affirmation of the Catholic understanding of the mystery of the Eucharist and an opportunity for the faithful to deepen their relationship with Jesus.

-- 3rd Monday: Praise and Worship Adoration (some exceptions)
+- Third Monday: 7:00pm – 8:00pm – Praise and Worship Adoration (some exceptions)

 - Tuesday: ~9:15am – 10:00am (Following Daily Mass)(First Tuesdays, until 9:00pm)

-- Wednesday: ~6:00pm – 7:00pm (Following Confessions) – Chapel
+- Wednesday: ~6:00pm – 7:00pm (Following Confessions) – “Simple” Exposition in Chapel

 - First Tuesdays: ~9:15am – 9:00pm